 This Iranian drama was made in 2009, prior to its writer-director Asghar Farhadi’s Oscar-winning A Separation.
 As in that film, social strictures and tensions loom large in a narrative that defies easy prejudices during its early scenes of lively young Iranians leaving Tehran for a coastal holiday.
 Tagging along is Elly (Taraneh Alidoosti), a teacher whom one of the women, Sepideh (Golshifteh Farahani), has invited in the hope that she’ll hit it off with divorced Ahmad (Shahab Hosseini).

-Social strictures loom large in Iranian director Farhadi’s ‘About Elly’, a film that defies prejudices in its early scenes of lively young Iranians leaving Tehran for a holiday by the sea.
-Tagging along is Elly (Alidousti), a teacher whom one of the women, Sepideh (Farahani), has invited in the hope that she’ll hit it off with divorced Ahmad (Hosseini).
-If it all sounds too modern to be true, it is: things go wrong when one of them has an accident and this group’s bubble is burst.
-The writing and direction lean towards the obvious, but there’s much to chew on regarding tradition, progress and the power of the white lie.
-The film’s energy, hysteria even, may surprise those whose diet of Iranian film has been served solely by European art house cinema.
+If it all sounds too modern to be true, it is: Things go wrong when one of them has an accident and the group’s free-and-easy bubble is burst.
+The writing and direction lean toward the heavy-handed, but there’s much to chew on regarding tradition, progress and the power of the white lie.
+The film’s escalating energy, hysteria and moral confusion will invite comparisons to the hothouse drama of A Separation, if not quite eclipse it.